teopeleato/symfony-music/README.md

 =============
 Project with Symfony 4.2
 ------------------------
--Entities:
+- Entities:
   * Band
   * Album
--CRUD for all entities
+- CRUD for all entities
--Home page
+- Home page